If your pet has a surgically-related medical emergency, scroll down for instructions.

 Your pet has a small tattoo near the incision area.
 The tattoo will look like a small green line.
 This allows us, other clinics, and animal control groups to know that the animal has already been sterilized.

 Some animals are active after surgery, while others are quiet.
-The night of surgery, dogs may be groggy, and may whimper a little.
-However, they have had all the pain medication that they can receive for that day.
+The night of surgery, dogs may be groggy, and may whimper or feel restless.
+This is a normal reaction to the anesthesia, and typically subsides by the morning after surgery.
+It is typically not caused by pain.
+Your pet received all the pain medication that they can receive for the day of surgery.
 If this behavior persists into the next morning, please call our office for guidance.

 It is very important that you limit your pet’s activity for the next 7-10 days and following the instructions below during that time period.
 The healing process takes at least 7 days, and sometimes long.